MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 };
 ```

-## Additional Concepts Introduced in Phoneword
+## Additional concepts introduced in Phoneword

 The Phoneword application introduced several concepts not covered in this guide.
 These concepts include:

 -  **Automatic Creation of View Controllers** – When we enter a class name for the View Controller in the  **Properties Pad** , the iOS designer checks if that class exists and then generates the View Controller backing class for us.
 For more information on this and other iOS designer features, refer to the  [Introduction to the iOS Designer](~/ios/user-interface/designer/introduction.md) guide.
 -  **Table View Controller** – The  `CallHistoryController` is a Table View Controller.
 A Table View Controller contains a Table View, the most common layout and data display tool in iOS.
 Tables are beyond the scope of this guide.
 For more information on Table View Controllers, please refer to the  [Working with Tables and Cells](~/ios/user-interface/controls/tables/index.md) guide.
 -   **Storyboard ID** – Setting the Storyboard ID creates a View Controller class in Objective-C containing the code-behind for the View Controller in the Storyboard.
 We use the Storyboard ID to find the Objective-C class and instantiate the View Controller in the Storyboard.
 For more information on Storyboard IDs, please refer to the  [Introduction to Storyboards](~/ios/user-interface/storyboards/index.md) guide.

 ## Summary